optimus1010t/networks_lab_2024/A3/docs/to_do.md

 to-do:
     do the delete wala where you would have an array of Sl.
 No.(s) of the received mails that need to be deleted and delete them from the text file

+    whats the second number in the stat line

     how are we supposed to send multiple lines from the server to the client

     random QUIT in between and handle wherever somehting is getting sent